 We all know the age-old expression, "There is more than one way to skin a cat."
 Though I've never tried, I'm going to guess they're right about that.

-Particularly if you’re at a small business or startup, it’s important to think about building your team with these five roles first.
-Let's go through what these roles are and where to find the right people to fill them.
+Particularly if you're at a small business or startup, it's important to think about building your team with these six roles first.
+Let's go through how to build a marketing team, what these roles are and where to find the right people to fill them.

 It all starts with a leader.
 No matter what the title -- Director of Online Marketing is one example -- you need someone with high intellectual capacity, an entrepreneurial spirit, and the ability to lead others.
 While this person will spend a lot of their time managing or coaching others, they'll also need to roll up their sleeves and get their hands dirty.
 They'll need to be very hands-on with several tactics and do the proverbial "wearing of many hats."
 Think all-around athlete with this position: Specific experience matters less than passion, energy, and brainpower.